Class Offerings

 The Young Cicero Reading | Image source: Wikimedia Commons

-The first semester of our introduction to Latin for students aged 11+.
-Students will complete weekly translation assignments, participate in project-based learning, and complete the first semester of standard independent school Latin curriculum.
-Classes will also include Roman history and culture through podcast listening and extensive etymology study.
+The first year of our introduction to Latin for students aged 11+.
+Students will complete weekly translation assignments, and complete the first semester of standard independent school Latin curriculum.
+Classes will also include Roman history, culture, and extensive etymology study.
 To register your child for class or for more information, please visit our class registration page.

 *New Class - Latin for Parents